 This major retrospective celebrates the extraordinary talent of Cumbrian artist Percy Kelly (1918-1993).
-For the first time Kelly’s entire artistic output is brought together in a rich display of over 100 works, many of which have not been exhibited before.
-Spanning over 65 years from 1928 aged 9 up to his death aged 74 in 1993.
+For the first time major examples of Kelly’s artistic output are brought together in a rich display of over 100 works, many of which have not been on public display before.
+The exhibition spans over 65 years from 1928 aged 9 up to his death aged 74 in 1993.

 The exhibition charts every facet of Kelly’s artistic career.
 His love of the Cumbrian lakes, fells, coast, villages and industry captured in expressive charcoal and luminous watercolour.
 Dramatic linear panoramas, small intimate compositions, bold prints, exquisite calligraphy, beautifully illustrated prolific letters and sensitive flower studies.
 All on show in this unmissable tribute to one of Cumbria’s best-loved artists.

 The exhibition is specially curated by Chris Wadsworth, leading expert on the life and work of Percy Kelly.

 Explore the extraordinary life and work of Cumbrian artist Percy Kelly at this afternoon of fascinating talks from Percy Kelly experts and enthusiasts.